MerlijnStaps/merlijnstaps.github.io/teaching.md

 ### Past teaching experience

-At Princeton (2018-2021), I was an Assistant in Instruction for the undergraduate courses *Mathematical Modeling in Biology and Medicine* (2x), *Ecology and Conservation of African Landscapes*, and *Animal Behavior*.
+At Princeton (2018-), I have been an Assistant in Instruction for the undergraduate courses *Mathematical Modeling in Biology and Medicine* (2x), *Ecology and Conservation of African Landscapes*, and *Animal Behavior*.
 I also designed and led a statistics refresher for EEB undergraduates.